Got dry skin? More moisturizer is not the answer—or at least, it's not the ONLY answer.

-In this article, I want to draw your attention to 12 other factors that can be involved in dry skin.
-(Not including the weather, because there's not much we can do about that!)
+In this tutorial, I want to draw your attention to 11 other factors that can be involved in dry skin.
+(Excluding the weather, because there's not much we can do about that!)

 You will learn: